scottylabs-labrador/ResearchStarter/README.md

 2. Pull the latest code from the GitHub repository to your local machine.

 ### Pulling from Github Main Branch
+Run this command in your terminal while being in the ResearchStarter Folder
 ```sh
 git pull origin main
 ```